NotJoeMartinez/joe_jrnl/README.md

   - `-nj`
     - New Journal: Prompts the user for a password and file path for journal
   - `-rj`
-    - Read Journal: Lists entires or filenames of journal
+    - Read Journal: Lists entries or filenames of journal
   - `-re`
-    - Reads Entry: Reads Entires based on Filename
+    - Reads Entry: Reads Entries based on Filename